jumpinjackie/forge-e33-mod/design/BLACK.md

 ### Design Notes

  - In the game, Echassiers are found in The Reacher and Renoir's Drafts.
- - Mapped the "Double the blgiht & Heals allies" ability to 1 toughness setting and life gain.
+ - Mapped the "Double the blight & Heals allies" ability to 1 toughness setting and life gain.

 ## Expedition 62 Hunter